Garuda3141/Sodium/README.md

 # Sodium
-A Graph-Based Note Taker by Sudharshan K aka. <Garuda3141>
+A Graph-Based Note Taker by Sudharshan K.

 Sodium is a command-line tool designed to function as a **CLI-based Second Brain**.
 It enables users to create, manage, and analyze bidirectional note relationships within the command line.
 The tool allows note linking, searching, tagging, visualization, and graph-based analysis.